Project: VNI West - Impacted Landowner Consultation

 Our Place Managers worked in the field, meeting landowners on-property to understand local concerns and opportunities.
 They considered local nuances and sought to improve sentiment and outcomes for impacted landowners.
 These insights supported the provision of strategic advice on stakeholder engagement issues and landowner risk management.

-They also provided ongoing input into engagement plans and project collateral development.
+They also provided ongoing input into engagement plans and project collateral development, ensuring landowner preferences and information needs were considered.
 In addition to their own experience on other transmission projects, our Place Managers consulted with key stakeholders on other projects and stayed abreast of industry developments, ensuring a lessons learnt, best practice approach.
 Their work supported a greater information flow between community and planners, contributing to the ongoing route refinement and land acquisition process.

 Project Outcome:

-With an ambitious timeline to complete the project, our Place Managers provided vital services to ensure landowners were continually kept informed, respected, and advocated for contributing to overall project success.
+With an ambitious timeline to complete the project, our Place Managers provided vital services to ensure landowners were continually kept informed, respected and advocated for, contributing directly to the project’s ability to progress route refinement and acquisition activities.
+The trusted relationships built through consistent, on‑property engagement helped reduce uncertainty, improve cooperation and minimise the risk of delays associated with land access, negotiations and community opposition.